mateuszniechwiej/MS-2-Quiz-game/README.md

 5. Click the _Save_ button.
 6. Click on the newly created link with the live page. (it can take a few minutes for the site to be published).
 # Credits

+* [css-tricks.com](https://css-tricks.com/couple-takes-sticky-footer/) - To learn how to keep the footer  at the bottom of the page.

 ## Code